-- Cycle 41r1: Precipitation type introduced. - Cycle 47r3: Change to the thresholds for diagnosis of snow, ice pellets and freezing rain when the 2m temperature is below 0°C (See Fig. 7.5).
+- Cycle 41r1: Precipitation type introduced. - Cycle 47r3: Change to the thresholds for diagnosis of snow, ice pellets and freezing rain when the 2m temperature is below 0°C (See Fig. 7.4). - Cycle 48r1: Addition of freezing drizzle precipitation type and output diagnostics for the "most-frequent" and "most-severe" precipitation types in the last 1/3/6 hours.